picketapi/picket-example-gated-gallery/README.md

 Next up, we’ll ensure that the `/gallery` page is only accessible to those with a valid access token that proves they have ownership of the necessary tokens in their verified wallet.

-8. Restricting the gallery page to token holders
+8. Restricting the gallery page to token holders<br>

 Now that you’re receiving an access token when a user signs in with their wallet and verifies ownership of your token of interest (at least 1 cryptokitty in this example,) we can restrict access to the gallery on the basis of having a valid access token that meets our token ownership requirements.